 - Score exam responses from AP high school students, with opportunities to score exams online from home (some subjects).

-- Learn to apply a rubric consistently, which provides valuable knowledge for scoring their own students' essays.
+- Learn to apply a rubric consistently, which provides valuable knowledge for scoring their own students' essays back in the classroom.

 - Get compensated for training and scoring.
 Expenses, meals and lodging are also covered for Readers who travel to a Reading site.